matrix-org/synapse/docs/upgrading/README.md

--   If your server is configured for single sign-on via an OpenID Connect or OAuth2 identity provider, you will need to add `[synapse public baseurl]/_synapse/client/oidc/callback` to the list of permitted \"redirect URIs\" at the identity provider.
+-   If your server is configured for single sign-on via an OpenID Connect or OAuth2 identity provider, you will need to add `[synapse public baseurl]/_synapse/client/oidc/callback` to the list of permitted "redirect URIs" at the identity provider.

     See [docs/openid.md](docs/openid.md) for more information on setting up OpenID Connect.